Derris scandens Beats NSAIDs for Muscle and Joint Pain

 I remember when I was in college studying premed and I went to a doctor with some pain and was given a narcotic pain drug.
 I didn’t take it, but the experience haunted me.
 Did I want to become a drug dealer?
 I later found out that the pain-killing drug I was given was highly addictive.
 Glad I didn’t take it.

 That was several decades ago.
 Now we find that many types of pain-killing pharmaceuticals have numerous side effects.
-Some pain killers – notably narcotic opiods such as oxycontin and others, are highly addictive.
-As a result, we find millions of children and young adults addicted to opiods (including heroin) following a doctor’s seemingly innocent prescription of a narcotic pain killer.
+Some pain killers – notably narcotic opioids such as oxycontin and others, are highly addictive.
+As a result, we find millions of children and young adults addicted to opioids (including heroin) following a doctor’s seemingly innocent prescription of a narcotic pain killer.

-Now we don’t typically see opiod abuse from NSAID use.
+Now we don’t typically see opioid abuse from NSAID use.
 But NSAIDs have their own array of adverse effects, including gastrointestinal problems, ulcers and even a risk of cardiovascular events.

 Yet doctors will insist that NSAIDs are the safest form of pain reliever.
 Really?
 The safest?

 How about COX-2 inhibiting NSAIDs such as rofecoxib (Vioxx) that had to be withdrawn from the market because it was found to cause heart attacks?
 Similar warnings exist for celecoxib (Celebrex), found to increase the risk of heart attack by 37 percent in addition to causing gastrointestinal problems.